Why Your Nomination Lodgement Date Sets the Salary Threshold

 Why timing around 1 July is the pressure point

 The practical takeaway is straightforward.
 If a threshold is set to rise on 1 July and your nominated salary sits between the old and new figures, lodging before 1 July can mean the nomination is assessed against the lower figure.
 Lodge on or after 1 July and the higher figure may apply.
-The difference is not academic; it can decide whether a nomination meets the threshold at all.
+The difference is not academic.
+It can decide whether a nomination meets the threshold at all, and a nomination that fails the salary test is refused, taking the linked visa application with it.

 We do not state the specific dollar figures here because they must be confirmed against the primary source at the time you lodge.
 Always check the current figure for your visa and stream on the Department of Home Affairs website before making a timing decision.